THXel/Linux-Mint-Wallpaper-Studio-/README.md

 - **Same on all monitors**
 - **Different per monitor**

-When **Stretch across monitors** is active and a Scene is selected through Auto Change, the app uses a temporary fallback to **Same on all monitors** for that Scene.
+When **Stretch across monitors** is active and Auto Change selects a Scene wallpaper, the app temporarily falls back to **Same on all monitors** for that Scene.

 ---

-## Notes

-- Best results are currently expected on **Linux Mint / Cinnamon / X11**
-- **Application wallpapers are experimental**
-- **Applications are currently primary-monitor only**
-- **HTML wallpapers currently work best with Stretch across monitors**
-- **Scene wallpapers do not use true Stretch across monitors**
-- Some Wallpaper Engine items may still be limited by Linux, X11, Wine, or desktop environment behavior

----

 ## Dependencies

-The package may require typical runtime tools such as:
+The package may require common runtime tools such as:

 - `python3`
 - `python3-tk`